DefPanda/Fake-Flappy-Bird/README.md

 Check the instructions page

-use the mouse to get there
+Use the mouse to get there